Things to See in Chatham MA

 Landing in what is now Chatham in 1606, Champlain, the French cartographer who played a key role in the exploration of North America, stayed two weeks before relations with the native Wampanoag nation deteriorated and a skirmish left four French and many more Monomoyicks (those natives living directly in this area) dead.
 A monument dedicated to Champlain is located on Champlain Road.

-Parks
+Parks and Playgrounds

-The Park and Recreation Commission has jurisdiction over the several parks in Chatham.
+The Park and Recreation Commission has jurisdiction over the several parks and playgrounds in Chatham.
 The charm of Kate Gould Park, near the center of town, is enhanced on Friday evenings during July and August when as many as 6,000 gather for concerts by the widely known Chatham Band.
 Chase Park, on Cross Street, adjoins the Grist Mill and also contains a bowling green, picnic tables and a comfort station.
 Adjoining the traffic rotary on Main Street is the William Nickerson Memorial Park.
 On the site of a former commercial building, the park was a joint effort of the town, the Chatham Improvement Association, and Friends of Trees.

 Although it has a smaller footprint than the old Robert Leathers playground, the new metal and plastic playground includes just as many features and carries on the nautical theme of the old structure.
 Major components include the lighthouse, a boat, a fishing net and several ride-on fish.
-The play area is covered with woodchips and a path runs through the center to provide handicapped access
+The play area is covered with woodchips and a path runs through the center to provide handicapped access.